Jesús Suárez: Honoring His Father's Legacy Through His Degree

 “Once I opened it, it was real,” Suárez said.
 “I walked through the finish line.
 I got it.
 It's a fabulous feeling to have.
 No one can take that feeling away.”

-Suárez’s partner, John, who captured the milestone with his phone, echoes the feeling.
+Suárez’s partner, John Naranjo, who captured the milestone with his phone, echoes the feeling.

-“When Jesús opened his diploma, I knew what a big moment it was for him,” John said.
+“When Jesús opened his diploma, I knew what a big moment it was for him,” Naranajo said.
 “It was an overwhelming feeling of emotion.”

 For both of them, this was more than a degree—it was a cap to an incredible journey.
 While there was a series of hardships along the way, there was a persevering sense of love and accomplishment.